projectcalico/calico/master/networking/migrate-pools.md

 #### Migrate from one IP pool to another

-Follow these steps to migrate pods from one IP pool to another pool in the same cluster CIDR.
+Follow these steps to migrate pods from one IP pool to another pool.

 > **Important!** If you follow these steps, existing pod connectivity will not be affected.
 (If you delete the old IP pool before you create and verify the new pool, existing pods will be affected.)
 When pods are deleted, applications may be temporarily unavailable (depending on the type of application); plan accordingly.
 {: .alert .alert-danger }